Adam Lowry Game Preview: Jets vs. Wild

 Lowry Season Stats Insights

-- Lowry has scored a goal in five of 33 games this season, netting multiple goals in one of them.
+- Lowry has scored a goal in five of 34 games this year, netting multiple goals in one of them.

-- Lowry has recorded a point in a game 13 times this year over 33 games played, with multiple points in two games.
+- In 14 of 34 games this season, Lowry has registered a point, including two games with two or more points.

-- Lowry has posted an assist in a game eight times this year in 33 games played, including multiple assists once.
+- Lowry has posted an assist in a game nine times this season in 34 games played, including multiple assists once.

-- The implied probability is 41.7% that Lowry goes over his points over/under based on the odds.
+- Lowry has an implied probability of 39.2% to exceed his point total based on the odds.

-- The implied probability of Lowry going over his assist prop bet, based on the odds, is 30.3%.
+- There is a 28.6% chance of Lowry having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.